How to Choose a Medical Speciality

 The most important thing when choosing a medical speciality is that you do not need to decide right now.

-Take the time to gather information by consulting senior doctors in specialities of interest, in finding ways to seek direct experience, and in evaluating what you want from a career.
+Take the time to gather information by consulting senior doctors in specialities of interest, finding ways to seek direct experience, and evaluating what you want from a career.
 Make full use of the wealth of information offered by senior colleagues and the numerous crowd-sourced online platforms.

 Remember also that speciality training is not a one-way ticket.
 Changing your mind after gaining new information or a change in life circumstances is entirely valid.